Managing Your Plaque Psoriasis

 Is psoriasis genetic?

-Nearly 90% of psoriasis patients feel helpless and embarrassed, with impact to their overall emotional well-being, according to a survey by the National Psoriasis Foundation.
+Nearly 90% of people with psoriasis feel helpless and embarrassed, with impact to their overall emotional well-being, according to a survey by the National Psoriasis Foundation.

 Is psoriasis the same as eczema?

-While psoriasis can be misdiagnosed as eczema, the main difference between psoriasis and eczema is that psoriasis is a chronic autoimmune condition (when your immune system mistakenly recognizes your body as foreign and attacks it).
-Unlike psoriasis, eczema is caused by hypersensitivity of the skin to certain environmental and possibly genetic factors and may eventually be outgrown.
+While both psoriasis and eczema are inflammatory skin conditions, the main difference between psoriasis and eczema is that psoriasis is a chronic autoimmune disorder.
+Unlike psoriasis, eczema can be caused by hypersensitivity of the skin to certain environmental factors and possible genetic factors and may eventually be outgrown.